opnsense/docs/source/manual/how-tos/dynamic_routing_ospf.rst

 - | :menuselection:`Routing --> Diagnostics --> General`
 - `IPv4 Routes Tab`:
-    - Verify if the routes to LAN OPNsense A and LAN OPNsense B exist
+    - Verify if the routes to LAN Router A and LAN Router B exist
-    - OPNsense A must have a route to 192.168.200.0/24 installed
+    - Router A must have a route to 192.168.200.0/24 installed
-    - OPNsense B must have a route to 192.168.1.0/24 installed
+    - Router B must have a route to 192.168.1.0/24 installed

 - Test connectivity with ICMP:
-    - Ping from 192.168.1.1 (OPNsense A) to 192.168.200.1 (OPNsense B) and in reverse
+    - Ping from 192.168.1.1 (Router A) to 192.168.200.1 (Router B) and in reverse
     - Ping from 192.168.1.201 (Device LAN A) to 192.168.200.201 (Device LAN B) and vice versa
     - If the ping does not work, look at the installed routes and verify the Firewall rules